Graduate Degrees: Residency

 Graduate Residency Transfer Credit

-After at least one quarter of enrollment, students pursuing an Engineer, D.M.A., or Ph.D. may apply for transfer credit for graduate work done at another institution (Graduate Residency Transfer Credit).
+Students pursuing an Engineer, D.M.A., or Ph.D. may apply for transfer credit for graduate work done at another institution.
+Please review the Graduate Residency Transfer Credit process page for information on assessment criteria, and instructions for how to request credit.

 Evaluation of Credit for Students Receiving VA Educational Benefits